Assistance Animal Policy

 Service Animals including Psychiatric Service Dog

 Service Animals are generally allowed to accompany their owners anywhere their owners are permitted on campus.
 Service Animals will be permitted to accompany people with disabilities in all areas of HMC’s facilities, including College housing, where students, members of the public, and other participants in services, programs or activities are allowed to go.
 HMC does not require documentation, such as proof that the animal has been certified, trained, or licensed as a Service Animal.
-Individuals accompanied by a Service Animal on campus but who do not need any disability-related accommodations are not required to register with the Disability Resources or the Division of Student Affairs (DSA), nor is such individual required to submit a request for a reasonable accommodation to receive access of his or her Service Animal.
+Individuals accompanied by a Service Animal on campus but who do not need any disability-related accommodations are not required to register with the Office of Accessible Education or the Division of Student Affairs (DSA), nor is such individual required to submit a request for a reasonable accommodation to receive access of his or her Service Animal.

 However, when it is not readily apparent that a dog is a Service Animal, HMC staff may make the following inquiries to determine whether the dog qualifies as a Service Animal: